As an adult you may think applying for an apprenticeship is not a viable option, but there are plenty of opportunities available

 Are you thinking about changing career?

-Perhaps you are moving from a manual role that is difficult to continue due to ill health, into a new job that requires totally different skills and abilities.
+Perhaps you are currently working in a manual role that is difficult to continue due to ill health, or starting a new job that requires totally different skills and abilities.

-Wherever you are in your career, an apprenticeship could make a big difference.
+Wherever you are in your career, an apprenticeship could make a big difference for your future.

 An apprenticeship is an education

-Apprenticeships should be expansive, and focus on developing the whole person for a job, a career (and other careers), and for life.
+Apprenticeships should be expansive, and focus on developing the whole person for a job, a career, and for life.

 Going beyond that, an apprenticeship will instil a sense of curiosity, lifelong learning, discovery and improvement in all apprentices.